-As explained on this page, in addition to the requirements for public communications, printed communications, radio and television communications (or any broadcast, cable or satellite transmission) may have additional requirements.
+As explained on this page, in addition to the requirements for public communications, printed communications, radio, television (or any broadcast, cable or satellite transmission) and internet communications may have additional requirements.

 Disclaimers must be “clear and conspicuous” regardless of the medium in which the communication is transmitted.
 A disclaimer is not clear and conspicuous if it is difficult to read or hear, or if its placement is easily overlooked.

 Public communications include electioneering communications and any other form of general public political advertisement, including communications made using the following media:

 - Newspaper or magazine

 - Mass mailing (more than 500 substantially similar mailings within 30 days)

 - Phone bank (more than 500 substantially similar calls within 30 days)

 - Communications placed for a fee on another person’s website, digital device, application, or advertising platform